OrbisInvestments/azure-pipelines-custom-tasks/README.md

 2. the pipeline's clone is deleted if a clone in the shared location does already exist

-Once this is done the task updates the pipeline's cached working directory configuration to point at the shared clone.
+Once this is done the task updates the pipeline's cached sources directory configuration to point at the shared clone.
 All subsequent executions of the pipeline will use the shared clone for its sources.

 To avoid concurrency issues shared clones are created [per-agent](https://github.com/microsoft/azure-pipelines-agent/issues/1506#issuecomment-381361454).